GrandComicsDatabase/gcd-django/README.md

 ## Setting up a Development Environment

-We used to recommend that you use [our Docker-based development environment](https://github.com/GrandComicsDatabase/gcd-django-docker).
+We recommend that you use [our Docker-based development environment](https://github.com/GrandComicsDatabase/gcd-django-docker).

-You can find manual instructions for various platforms in the docs directory [GCD Docs](https://github.com/GrandComicsDatabase/gcd-django/tree/beta/docs) but they aren't necessarily up to date.
-As of Aug 2019 they should work.
+You can find manual instructions for various platforms using virtual environments for python in the docs directory [GCD Docs](https://github.com/GrandComicsDatabase/gcd-django/tree/beta/docs) but they aren't necessarily up to date.
+As of September 2023 they should work.

 ## Workflow